SumiSastri/dev-blogs/docs/hardware-local-environments/part4-computer-shells.md

 If you do not have these files you can create them depending on which shell you would like to use.
 I will start with Zish as it is my preferred shell.

+You may find it useful to read the section on [the difference between shells and secure shells](https://sumisastri.github.io/dev-blogs/local-environment-setup/part5-secure-shells/).

 ## Zish